Add YOUR Family To This Page

 In 1733, Massachusetts established Bedford as "Narragansett, No. 5" for the benefit of soldiers who fought against the Narragansett people in Rhode Island.
 The area was also known as "Souhegan East".
 The settlement was incorporated as "Bedford" in 1750, and was named for John Russell, 4th Duke of Bedford.

-There is MUCH more to discover about Bedford, New Hampshire, USA.
-Read on!
+Explore even more about Bedford, New Hampshire, USA.
+Keep reading!

 Bedford Nostalgia: Vintage Photos, Ads, and Postcards